TypeScript SDK

 back to pure-JS Noble implementations elsewhere.

-import { verifyBundle } from "@identities-ai/ratify-protocol";
+import { proofBundleFromJson } from "./ratify-wire";import { verifyBundle } from "@identities-ai/ratify-protocol";

-// Bundle arrives from your server as JSONconst result = await verifyBundle(parsedBundle, { required_scope: "files:read",});Approximate bundle size for the verifier path: ~50 KB minified + gzipped (most of which is the ML-DSA-65 verifier — Ed25519 alone would be much smaller).
+const result = await verifyBundle(bundle, { required_scope: "files:read",});Approximate bundle size for the verifier path: ~50 KB minified + gzipped (most of which is the ML-DSA-65 verifier — Ed25519 alone would be much smaller).

 Verifier-side: branching on identity_status